Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 You may have noticed that this is not a fully automated process.
 You have to manually customize one item on Qualtrics, or to import and export the survey at its different stages.
 However, these operations are quite fast and easy to perform.

-## STEP 1 : Prepare a list of your different items
+## Step 1: Prepare a list of your different items

 Create a `.csv` file (or any format you find suitable, as long as you can read it on `Python` afterwards) containing what is gonna change from trial to trial : questions, possible answers ...